 Things to Avoid While Balancing Job and GATE Preparation

-It is highly recommended for candidates to stay away from any sort of distractions while preparing for the GATE exam with a job.
+It is highly recommended for you to stay away from any sort of distractions while preparing for the GATE exam with a job.
 Here are some of the things to avoid while balancing job and GATE preparation:

-Never Halt the Preparation
+1. Never Halt the Preparation

 - There were around 8,26,239 students registered for GATE last year and many were able to clear it with a full-time job